annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Feb. 2, 2025 - Notes (Learning React).md

 	- Making interactive UI requires the user to be able to change the underlying data model.
 	- Think of state as the minimal set of changing data that your app needs to remember.
 	- The most important principle for structuring state is to keep it [DRY (Don't Repeat Yourself)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
-	- Example: If you have a list of items it should be an array state, but if you want the amount of items in that array use the length of the arra
+	- Example: If you have a list of items it should be an array state, but if you want the amount of items in that array use the length of the array.
+	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NjMwMjMxMiwtMTQ1MDYzMDY2N119
+eyJoaXN0b3J5IjpbLTY1NjczNDM3OCwtMTQ1MDYzMDY2N119
 -->